matias-gonz/mega-lehmer/README.md

 **PractRand:**

 To run the `PractRand` test, generate Numbers with the test in "testgens.rs" file then move into the "generated_numbers" folder.
-Run the following commands in the generated_numbers folder:
+Run the following commands:

 Windows:
 ```bash